Kesko Oyj Earnings Call Transcripts

 -

-Result and net sales improved across all divisions in 2025, with strong market share gains and robust profitability, especially in grocery and car trade.
-2026 guidance anticipates further profit growth, continued investments, and a EUR 0.90 dividend proposal.
+Result and net sales improved across all divisions in 2025, with strong market share gains and profitability maintained despite price competition and investments.
+2026 guidance anticipates further profit growth, continued investments, and a proposed dividend of EUR 0.90 per share.

 -